philius19/MeshAnalyzer/README.md

 pip install -e .
 ```

-The `-e` flag means editable mode—you can modify the source without reinstalling.
-Useful when you're still figuring things out.
+The `-e` flag means editable mode, the source can be modified without reinstalling.

 **Dependencies** (installed automatically):
 - numpy, scipy, matplotlib (the usual suspects)